gitlabhq/omnibus-gitlab/doc/development/upgrading-software-components.md

 ### Modify `config/software/<component.rb>`

 1. Find the corresponding configure file for the component that you want to update in the `config/software` directory.
-For example `config/software/prometheus.rb` is used for the Prometheus component.
+   For example, `config/software/prometheus.rb` is used for the Prometheus component.
 1. Change the version to the version you want to update to.
 If applicable, also change the corresponding `sha256` to the value of the corresponding version source tarball.

 ### Add or modify any required patches